 4. Manage stress as best you can.

-The holidays can be an extremely stressful time for many of us.
+The holidays can be an extremely stressful time for many of us, and they are likely to be especially stressful this year.
 But stress, both physical and mental, can send your blood sugar levels out of whack.

 5. Kick the cigarette habit.